CMU Faculty

 Education

-PhD candidate in Energy and Renewable Resources, McGill University; MPhil Economics, Cambridge University; Double BA (Hons.) in Political Studies, Theatre, and Rhetoric & Communications, University of Winnipeg
+PhD candidate in Natural Resource Sciences, McGill University; MPhil Economics, Cambridge University; Double BA (Hons.) in Political Studies, Theatre, and Rhetoric & Communications, University of Winnipeg

 Work in Detail